 Transfer Data to the Transport Model

-After the reaction calculations, the newly calculated solution volume and solution density may be retrieved with GetSolutionVolume and GetDensity methods.
-When the volume of solution increases as result of reactions, the solution volume divided by the pore volume may be larger than one.
-Similarly, if the solution volume decreases, the solution volume divided by the pore volume may be less than one, even for a saturated flow system.
+After the reaction calculations, the newly calculated solution volume, solution density, and saturation may be retrieved with GetSolutionVolume, GetDensity, and GetSaturation methods.
+When the volume of solution increases as result of reactions, the saturation (solution volume divided by the pore volume) may be larger than one.
+Similarly, if the solution volume decreases, the saturation may be less than one, even for a saturated flow system.
 It is left to the client code either to ignore changes in saturations or to transfer the associated solution volume as a source or sink term during the following flow and transport step.

 Selected output results can be retrieved with the GetSelectedOutput method (provided it has been enabled with SetSelectedOutputOn).
 The retrieved selected-output array can be visualized or written to file.
 Sample code to transfer data to the transport model after a reaction step is provided in Table 6.